 Because the state's traffic safety community needs access to traffic safety data in its efforts to develop and assess traffic safety initiatives, the TRCC and its member agencies agreed that continuing to fund the expansion and use of the TSSR is a critical component of the state's overall traffic safety program.
-As a result, the TRCC has allocated FFY 2021 funding to this countermeasure to support this planned activity.
+As a result, the TRCC has allocated FFY 2022 funding to this countermeasure to support this planned activity.

-Unique Identifier Planned Activity Name TR-2021-010 Maintenance of the Traffic Safety Statistical Repository
+Unique Identifier Planned Activity Name TR-2022-009 Maintenance of the Traffic Safety Statistical Repository

-Planned Activity: Maintenance of the Traffic Safety Statistical Repository Planned activity number: TR-2021-010
+Planned Activity: Maintenance of the Traffic Safety Statistical Repository

-The Traffic Safety Statistical Repository (TSSR) gives the public and the research community direct on-line access to New York State's crash and ticket data.
-Crash information is extracted from the NYS DMV Accident Information System (AIS) on a monthly basis.
-Currently, the TSSR provides access to the finalized crash data for the years 2009-2018 and the preliminary crash data for 2019 and the 2020-to-date crash data.
-Continuing to be updated on a monthly basis, the 2019 crash data are expected to be finalized in July 2020.
+The TSSR gives the public and the research community direct on-line access to New York State's crash and ticket data.
+Crash information is extracted from the NYS DMV AIS on a monthly basis.
+Currently, the TSSR provides access to the finalized crash data for the years 2010-2019 and the preliminary crash data for 2020 and the 2021-to-date crash data.
+Continuing to be updated on a monthly basis, the 2020 crash data are expected to be finalized in August 2021.
 The data are presented in both tabular and graphical formats.
-Ticket data are extracted from the NYS DMV Traffic Safety Law Enforcement and Disposition (TSLED) and Administrative Adjudication (AA) ticket systems, and the NYPD ticket system.
-Currently, the TSSR provides access to the finalized ticket data for the years 2009-2018 and preliminary data for 2019.
+Ticket data are extracted from the TSLED and AA ticket systems, and the NYPD ticket system.
+Currently, the TSSR provides access to the finalized ticket data for the years 2010-2019 and preliminary data for 2020.
 The ticket data are updated quarterly.